alex/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+  HSTS Header: When a website adopts the HSTS policy, it sends an HSTS header in response to the user's initial HTTP request.
+This header instructs the user's browser to communicate with the website only through HTTPS for a specified period, typically a specified number of seconds.

 DNS lookup
 ----------